chalkies/chalkies.github.io/index.md

 * Physical access description of the event venue.
 Describe for each venue of a multi-event posts.
 See full details [the accessibility section](#accessibility).
 Note: "not wheelchair accessible" is not enough information.
 * If there will be audio or visual accommodations, please share this detail.
 * Money: For events that cost money, see [the money section](#money)
+* No hyperlinks - please include the full URL for any links.
+Hyperlinks will not come through for many users.
+* RSVPs and Event Details -- SFChalkboard asks that posters share the location and basic attendance details for events, or instructions on how to get them directly from the poster ("email me for the exact address").
+If these details are behind a data paywall (lu.ma, partiful, etc.) please indicate in the title "RSVP needed", or include those details in the body of the message.
+This keeps the community informed about which events are posted to our community "chalkboard" and which are posted elsewhere, and require extra steps to attend.

 # Business Advertising